Leadership Development

 #3: Use a personality assessment to help leaders identify their personal blind spots and nurture their strengths

-Executives have achieved their level of responsibility due to their talent and hard work, so they should feel confident that their strengths have gotten them to where they are today.
+Executives have achieved their level of responsibility due to their leadership styles, talent, and hard work, so they should feel confident that their strengths have gotten them to where they are today.
 However, through their success and position in leadership, they may be blind to their unproductive behaviors and how they may act out under stress.
 By reviewing the results of their assessment and through coaching, leaders can be more self-aware and learn to better self-regulate during times of stress.

 By being aware of their actions and sensing stressors, leaders will interact better with their teams to inspire performance and improve communication.